MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 - #### Big community

-According to [Jetbrains](https://www.jetbrains.com/lp/devecosystem-2020/javascript/), React is the library most used, in Javascript ecosystem.
+According to [Jetbrains](https://www.jetbrains.com/lp/devecosystem-2020/javascript/), React is the most used library in the Javascript ecosystem.

 ![top frameworks/libraries](./top_frameworks.png)